Who We Are

 Our Way of Love

 In 2015, SLYC formed out of the community programming that had been taking place at St. Luke’s Church, Baltimore for decades.
 Working in collaboration with the local Elementary/Middle School, SLYC developed an arts and literacy integrated summer camp to meet the needs of children in the area.

-As authentic relationships of love and support developed among the youth, their families, the community, partner churches, and parishioners throughout the Diocese, SLYC began hosting weekly community dinners in 2016.
+As authentic relationships of love and support developed among the youth, their families, the community, partner churches, and parishioners throughout the Episcopal Diocese, in 2016 SLYC began hosting weekly community dinners.
 Until Covid-19, these dinners brought people together every Wednesday to break bread and share in the joys of fellowship.

 This network of people, all celebrating community and youth, grew stronger and the need to provide a safe, loving environment after school became apparent.
 SLYC met that need with enthusiasm.
 In January of 2017, SLYC Afterschool began.
-With a focus on social emotional learning and leadership, children ages 7 to 17 came to St. Luke’s each day for a community meeting, followed by healthy snacks, homework support, and fun.
+With a focus on social and emotional learning and leadership, children ages 7 to 17 came to St. Luke’s every day for a community meeting, followed by healthy snacks, homework support, and fun.

 When SLYC became an independent nonprofit in August 2019, several SLYC Kids formed a youth advisory board.
 They successfully planned and hosted a Thanksgiving Celebration to show their gratitude to over 150 guests.
 They also began a “junk food store” to raise money for field trips and visited partner churches to share their experiences and the value of our SLYC family in their lives.